HC402 - Health and Community Short Course

 Students upon successful completion of these three units of competency in this short course will receive a Statement of Attainment.

-Learn the skills and knowledge required to respond effectively to difficult and challenging behaviours of people concerned and handle difficult incidents rather than managing ongoing behaviour difficulties.
-Areas covered are identifying behaviour and plan response, apply response and report and review incidents.
+This unit describes the skills and knowledge required to respond effectively to behaviours of concern of people.
+Skills are associated with handling difficult incidents rather than managing ongoing behaviour difficulties.

 We are one of Australia’s most progressive training organisations with the backing of Australia’s highest-rated online university – the University of New England.